Kacper-M-Michalik/3dgs-priors/README.md

 - `--dataset_override` (default: `cars_priors`): dataset config to load, to set the correct input channels.
 - `--save_vis`: number of examples to render and save

+Examples of their use can be seen in the `lora/LoRA_Finetuning_Eval.ipynb' notebook.

 ## Testing
 A variety of testing notebooks can be found in the ```/testing``` folder.